 Having to pee during or around a bike race is one of those bothersome yet necessary tasks that likely won’t improve performance, but can ruin it if you don’t address it properly.
 One year at a popular opening season race in Central California, the line for the porta-potties was five times longer than the registration line.

 Here’s an interesting bit of science.
 There are taste receptors that are sensitive to “sweet” substances in the intestine (http://www.sciencedaily.com/releases/2007/08/070820175426.htm).
 They are similar to the ones on your tongue.
 When the intestinal receptors interact with sugar in consumed foods, they trigger a release of insulin from the pancreas.

-Wenzel Coaching offers responses to interesting questions submitted in the comment space below.
+Got an issue you can’t seem to resolve on your own?
+Wenzel Coaching offers responses to training, nutrition, strategy and mental skills questions submitted below.
 We don’t promise to answer every question, but if the answer to your question is likely to be interesting or useful to a lot of people, we’ll publish it.

 “I think I can, I know I can”

 - a personal story and reflection of overcoming obstacles and being safe by Coach Kori Seehafer

 Some of the best educational experiences occur during major setbacks.
 The biggest lessons come when the light at the end of the tunnel is a mere speck — but one way or another we persevere, focus on that light, and come out in the bright sun.